-Thai Ridgeback puppy needs to be socialized from an early age.
+Thai Ridgeback dog needs to be socialized from an early age with their demeanor and profile.
 Since they were bred as watchdogs, they would not trust strangers if they were not properly socialized.
-“They can be aggressive if they are not properly socialized,” Steed says.
+They can be aggressive if they are not properly socialized.
 Thai Ridgebacks can be difficult to train.
+Amidst the vast canine tapestry, the Thai Ridgeback Puppy emerges as a hidden gem, with its origins deeply rooted in the heart of Thailand.
+In times past, they bore the moniker “truck following canines,” but a notable transformation occurred, leading to a name change.

 Thai Ridgeback origin

 Thai Ridgeback is a dog recently established as a standard breed.
-The species was not known outside of Thailand before but has been noticed in the western world.
+The species was not known outside of Thailand before but has been noticed in the Western world.
 They are also known as Mah Thai Lang Ahn.

 Thai Ridgeback is one of only three species that has a ribbon of hair that runs against the rest of the left side behind it, the other two being Rhodesian Ridgeback and Fu Kock Ridgeback.